Searches for CE{\nu}NS and Physics beyond the Standard Model using Skipper-CCDs at CONNIE: Introduction

-This work reports the first results from the CONNIE experiment with Skipper-CCDs, based on an analysis of the data set recorded in 2021 and 2022.
-This text is organised as follows.
-Section~\ref{Sec:Detector} describes the CONNIE experiment detector with Skipper-CCDs and the data set, Section~\ref{sec:dataprocskpCONNIE} outlines the data processing and calibration procedures, and Section~\ref{sec:Performance} shows the detector performance, event selection and the resulting energy spectra with the reactor on and off.
-These are applied in three searches for rare processes in Section~\ref{Sec:searches}: the Standard-Model coherent elastic neutrino-nucleus scattering, neutrino NSIs mediated by a light vector particle, and dark-matter diurnal modulations.
+In 2021, two Skipper-CCDs~\cite{Tiffenberg:2017aac} were installed in the CONNIE detector with the aim of further decreasing the detection threshold.
+The resulting improvement in sensitivity at low energies is employed to search for CE$\nu$NS, as well as rare processes beyond the SM.
+This work reports the first results from the CONNIE experiment with Skipper-CCDs, based on an analysis of the dataset recorded in 2021 and 2022.
+The text is organised as follows.
+Section~\ref{Sec:Detector} describes the CONNIE experiment detector with Skipper-CCDs and the dataset, Section~\ref{sec:dataprocskpCONNIE} outlines the data processing and calibration procedures, and Section~\ref{sec:Performance} shows the detector performance, event selection and the resulting energy spectra with the reactor on and off.
+These are applied in three searches for rare processes in Section~\ref{Sec:searches}: the SM coherent elastic neutrino-nucleus scattering, neutrino NSIs mediated by a light vector particle, and dark-matter diurnal modulations.
 The concluding remarks and prospects are given in Section~\ref{Sec:conclusion}.